aofei/air/README.md

 ## Gases

-As we all know that the air is a mixture of gases.
+As we all know that the air of Earth is a mixture of gases.
 So the same is that this framework adopts the gas as its composition.
 Everyone can create new gas and use it within this framework simply.

 A gas is a function chained in the HTTP request-response cycle with access to the `air.Request` and the `air.Response` which it uses to perform a specific